SpacelyProject/spacely-docs/README.md

 * **py-libs-common:** Shared low-level python libraries.
 * **spacely-caribou-common-blocks:** Common firmware blocks for use with a Spacely-Caribou flow.

-## Install Spacely
+## Use Spacely

-Follow the instructions in the docs to download the appropriate repositories and install dependencies.

-When you're done, see the ExampleASIC folder in this repository for a simple test case to check your install is correct.
+Ready to get started?
+Check out [Spacely Fundamentals](</fundamentals/README.md>) to learn how to install Spacely and starting writing code for your ASIC.

 ## Contribute to the Spacely Project